Least Squares Solver using SVD and the Pseudoinverse

 • Handles rank-deficient matrices automatically

-• Most numerically stable method
+• Most numerically stable method3

 • Provides minimum-norm solution for underdetermined systems